DOI-USGS/neic-finitefault/README.md

 ## Install Scripts

 Automated installation of the dependencies and fortran code has been provided in the form of an [install script](./install.sh).
 Currently this install script only supports installation on linux systems (specifically Ubuntu for the system packages).
-Installation of Python dependencies and code is managed with the provided Poetry environment setupy by pyproject.toml and package-lock.json.
-To install the dependencies and code run the three commands:
+Installation of Python dependencies and code is managed with the provided Poetry environment setup by pyproject.toml and package-lock.json.
+To install the dependencies and code run the two commands:

 1. `sudo ./install.sh` (with optional configurations)
+   1. > NOTE: The scripts in [./install.d](./install.d/) may be run individually to suite the individuals needs.
+For example, if GMT is already installed, there may be no need to run [gmt.sh](./install.d/gmt.sh).
 2. `sudo ./environment.d/<operating_system>.sh`
    1. If you want the configurations in to be loaded automatically consider adding them to your .bashrc or .bash_profile: `echo "source /home/user/neic-finitefault/environment.d/ubuntu.sh" >> ~/.bashrc`
 3. `poetry install`
+4. Manually install okada_wrapper after other Python dependencies: `pip install okada_wrapper`

 > Note 1: the installation of system packages, GEOS, GMT, and PROJ, requires that the install script be run as root.
 A full list of configurations can be found by running `sudo ./install.sh --help`
 > Note 2: the install scripts can also be run individually if some of the dependencies (e.g. proj, gmt, etc) are already satisfied on your system.
 The usage for each individual script can be accessed using the `--help` flag (e.g. `./install.d/proj.sh --help`).